hareat/libhare/include/hare/throws/README.md

 Instead of cluttering code with error processing these functions throw an exception to centralize the error processing.

-If the return value of the original function is on necessary to indicate an error the wrapper function does not return anything.
+If the return value of the original function is only necessary to indicate an error the wrapper function does not return anything.

 Example